 2. The Zoning Board shall refer the application to the Planning Board for an advisory recommendation regarding the special use permit application, and to the Historic District Commission for an advisory on building siting and massing.

-3. An approval of a Secondary Dwelling Development may include additional conditions as deemed appropriate by the Zoning Board to achieve the purpose of this section, and shall be conditioned upon completion of the review and approval of site plans by the Planning Board.
+3. An approval of a Secondary Dwelling Development may include additional conditions as deemed appropriate to achieve the purpose of this section, and shall be conditioned upon completion of the review and approval of site plans by the Planning Board.

 D. Planning Board Procedures.
-The Planning Board shall review the application for a Secondary Dwelling Development pursuant to the provisions of Development Plan Review, and shall give an advisory opinion to the Zoning Board of Review regarding the granting of a Special Use Permit for the Secondary Dwelling Unit.
-The Planning Board may undertake the development plan review and the advisory request concurrently as provided for in the Ordinance.
+The Planning Board shall review the application for a Secondary Dwelling Development pursuant to the provisions of Development Plan Review,

-1. In reviewing the plans and materials, the Planning Board shall apply the relevant development plan review standards contained in the ordinance, as well as the design intent and standards contained in this section.
+1. In reviewing the plans and materials, the relevant development plan review standards shall be applied, as well as the design intent and standards contained in this section.

 2. The Planning Board shall determine the consistency of the application for a Secondary Dwelling Unit with the purpose of this section and with the Comprehensive Plan.

-3. An approval of a site plan for a Secondary Dwelling Development may include additional conditions as deemed appropriate by the Planning Board to achieve the design intent of this section, provided such conditions do not serve to deny the applicant the right to construct a secondary dwelling unit as allowed by the Zoning Board.
+3. An approval of a site plan for a Secondary Dwelling Development may include additional conditions as deemed appropriate by the Planning Board to achieve the design intent of this section, provided such conditions do not serve to deny the applicant the right to construct a secondary dwelling unit as allowed by the permitting authority.

 E. Design Intention.
 A Secondary Dwelling Development shall be designed to preserve open space and other natural and cultural features on the lot.
 The development shall be compatible with the character of the community by locating and orienting structures so as to protect existing large trees, stone walls, open fields and scenic views.
 The use of a shared driveway to access the parcel and the adaptation of existing lanes in the interior of the parcel is required.
 The secondary dwelling shall be smaller in scale than, but similar in design to, the existing or principal dwelling, so as to give the appearance of an accessory structure.

 F. Density and Dimensional Standards.
 The development shall conform to the density and dimensional standards contained in Article 3, or to the following standards, whichever is the most restrictive.
-No variances for dimensional relief shall be granted by the Zoning Board, except however, if the secondary dwelling unit is proposed to be an affordable unit under the provisions of § 405, in which case reduction in minimum lot area, and relief from minimum setbacks and maximum lot coverages, as provided for under Sections 405C and 405D, respectively, may be allowed by the Board.
+No variances for dimensional relief shall be granted, except however, if the secondary dwelling unit is proposed to be an affordable unit under the provisions of § 405, in which case reduction in minimum lot area, and relief from minimum setbacks and maximum lot coverages, as provided for under Sections 405C and 405D, respectively, may be allowed by the Board.

 1. The floor area used for living space (See § 202, Definitions, "Floor Area, Living") of the dwellings within a Secondary Dwelling Development shall be limited as follows: